 Ive recently had a few people ask me if I had any suggestions about what to see and do in Budapest, and seeing as I just spent 10 days in Paris of the East (seriously does every eastern European city claim that of itself?)
 I thought this would be a good chance to post a small list of things to See (and avoid) in Budapest.
 If you are off on one of the many cheap city breaks to Budapest, I hope some of these suggestions might provide you with a bit of inspiration for your trip.

-**When I say “avoid” or “miss” – I say this from the perspective of someone who has been to Budapest countless times and considers it to be a home (especially since my other half is from Budapest) and this list should be taken with a grain (or spoonful) of salt .
-This list provides just some alternatives and is by far not definitive.
+Now just a quick bit of clarification: When I say “avoid” or “miss” – I say this from the perspective of someone who has been to Budapest countless times and considers it to be a home (especially since my other half is from Budapest).
+Almost every “must see Budapest” article will include virtually the same list of items – so my aim here was to give a few alternative suggestion.
 If this is your first time visiting the City and you have the time, go see everything mentioned here – Budapest is a truly wonderful city and is begging to be explored.

 Don’t: Országház – The Hungarian Parliament

-Why?: The buildings true beauty is its exterior.
-The crowds of tourists that line up for the tours inside are immense.
+Why give this one a miss?: The buildings true beauty is its exterior.
+The crowds of tourists that line up for the tours inside are immense, and getting tickets for the overpriced tours are a total pain (visiting other Parliaments like the Reichstag in Berlin are free).
 Unless you are really dying to see where right wing politicians battle it out against staunch communists – give this one a miss

-The Hungarian Parliament is the Largest Building in Hungary, and twined with the Basilica as the tallest building in Budapest.
-There are guided tours through the building (free for EU citizens), and since the year 2000 the Holy Crown of Hungary and the crown jewels are back on display after having been moved from the Hungarian National Museum.
+Why you should see it: The Hungarian Parliament is the largest building in Hungary, and twined with the Basilica as the tallest building in Budapest.
+While the exterior is the main attraction, having the chance to see any parliament from the inside is always worth a chance.
+The building is quite stunning inside, and you get to see the Holy Crown of Hungary and the crown jewels which use to be exhibited in the Hungarian National Museum.